MaReTEgyptologists/TranslitModels/Code/README.md

-### The Codes used for creating the transliteration models
+### The Scripts used for creating the transliteration models

-The Codes were used as follows:
+The jar-files were used as follows:

 1. Get wordlist from Aes data with MaReTEAesVocabularyMaker.jar
    * `java -jar MaReTEAesVocabularyMaker.jar <AesFiles folder>`